codybadger/codybadger.github.io/portfolio/index.md

 ## Zero Motorcycles

+I worked for Zero Motorcycles from 2021-2022 as a powertrain test engineer, supporting the partnership between Zero and Polaris.
+I helped ensure that Zero developed powertrain hardware met the requirements for use in electrified Polaris powersports vehicles.

-My first job out of grad school was working for Zero Motorcycles.
+Also, my first job out of grad school was working for Zero Motorcycles.
 I began working as a production technician, building sub-assemblies and full motorcycles, but quickly got picked up by the mechanical engineering team to work on design of the 2012 lineup.
 I helped the senior engineers at Zero design, order, and test prototype parts, which would eventually make it into the BOM for the bike.

 <div align="center">
     <img src="/images/portfolio_zero.jpg" alt="2012 Zero DS" style="width:400px; Padding-left: 15px; padding-right: 15px; PADDING-TOP: 5px; PADDING-BOTTOM: 5px;">